carlosafonso/amazon-location-demo/README.md

 You'll need to answer some questions to the last command, after which a CloudFormation stack will be created.
 Among these, you'll be asked to provide values for the following parameters:

-* `GeofenceCollectionName`: the name of the geofence created earlier in Amazon Location Service.
-* `TrackerName`: the name of the tracker created earlier in Amazon Location Service.
 * `NotificationEmailAddress`: an email address that will receive alerts when a device enters or exits a geofence.

 The stack will output two values, `ApiEndpoint` and `IdentityPoolId`.
 Write these down as you'll need them later.

-The stack will also create an API key to provide a minimum layer of authentication.
+The stack will also create an API key to provide a minimal layer of authentication.
 The value of this can be obtained using the AWS CLI or the API Gateway management console.

 ### Web app